-According to the U.S. Bureau of Labor Statistics (BLS), in May 2015, the median annual salary of editors was $56,010.
+According to the U.S. Bureau of Labor Statistics (BLS), in May 2018, the median annual salary of editors was $59,480.
 However, salary may vary greatly between professional fields like the newspaper industry, publishing companies, colleges, professional organizations and broadcast stations, as well as across states.
 The BLS also states that, commonly, professional editors are expected to have earned at least a bachelor's degree.
-The employment of editors is expected to shrink by five percent between 2014 and 2024, indicating that competition for work should be expected.
+The employment of editors is expected to shrink by three percent between 2018 and 2028, indicating that competition for work should be expected.

 Individuals can continue studying editing and proofreading by enrolling in additional educational programs, particularly those that offer more specialized courses of study such as technical editing, copyediting and editing for fiction.
 Students can apply to an associate or bachelor's degree program in the fields of English or written communication.

 Upon completing a graduate certificate program in editing, students may continue to advance their education by enrolling in master's degree programs in professional writing or editing.
 They may also choose to enroll in programs that can expand their knowledge of certain areas, including electronic publishing or multimedia production.